Self-planning Code Generation with Large Language Models: Experimental Results

+In the result of the group \textbf{Schemes of Planning and Implementation}, we find that the multi-turn usually fails to generate correct codes.
+This is attributed to the nature of LLMs.
+Since LLMs are trained on enormous concatenated texts and codes to predict the next token, LLMs may have truncation issues, i.e., they cannot precisely control the termination of their output.
+When using a plan to generate part of functions (usually several statements), it is difficult to define truncation rules.
+When implemented as a one-phase process, the self-planning approach has been shown to yield slightly improved performance compared to the two-phase way.
+However, this improvement is achieved at the cost of the increased complexity of crafting prompts.
+Specifically, the two-phase way only requires providing intent and plan examples in the prompt, whereas the one-phase way requires additional writing of the corresponding code examples.

-In this section, we present an analysis of the robustness of self-planning by examining its effect under different quantitative and stylistic configurations of prompts.
-In Table \ref{Robustness}, we can observe that the performance of self-planning with n-shot improves as the value of n increases.
+In the result of the group \textbf{Number of Few-shot Example}, we can observe that the performance of self-planning with n-shot improves as the value of n increases.
 However, it is crucial to consider the input length limit of LLMs (typically 2048 or 4096).
 As a result, it is not feasible to indefinitely increase the value of n without exceeding the input length limit.
-Based on this consideration, we generally recommend using either 8-shot or 4-shot for self-planning in LLMs.
-Furthermore, we explore the effect of self-planning with extremely concise plan.
-Although its effect is improved compared to directly generating code, it still has a noticeable gap in comparison to the standard plan.
-This discrepancy may stem from the challenges faced by LLMs in understanding extremely concise plan, which usually deviates from common human cognitive patterns (composed of only a few phrases or verbs).
-Therefore, we argue that a proper plan should conform to the expected output of LLMs and align with human writing conventions.
-Our findings provide evidence of the stability and dependability of the self-planning method.
+Considering the limitation of input length and the saturation of model performance growth, we generally recommend using either 8-shot or 4-shot for self-planning in LLMs.